mac-chaffee/mac-chaffee.github.io/blog_zola/content/2024/2024-12-02-the-next-platform.md

 One notable achievement was that [Lambda was likely used for the successful launch of covidtests.gov in 2022](https://adhoc.team/2022/01/18/covidtests-usps-aws-managed-services/).
 This is in stark contrast to the [disastrous launch of healthcare.gov in 2013](https://en.wikipedia.org/wiki/HealthCare.gov) which used traditional deployment methods and couldn't withstand more than 1,100 of the 250,000 concurrent users trying to access it.

 Overall, I think of Lambda as the beta release of "the next platform".
-It has proven some core ideas like serverless computing are possible, but it has all the rough edges of a first-mover.
+It has proven some core ideas like serverless computing are possible, but it has all the rough edges of an early mover.

 ### V8 Isolates